 It's also important that you know how to respond to problems.
-What would you do, for example, if you lost your engine's charging capability, your engine or transmission, your mast, your rudder?
+What would you do, for example, if you lost your mast, your rudder, your engine's charging capability, your engine or transmission?
 Have contingency plans for the basic problems.